 5 round Swiss tournament with three sections: Open (FIDE rated), Major (U160), Minor (U120).
 Prizes in all sections.
 Central Bristol venue.
 Further information and entry form on the Congress website | Entry form

 Contact: Kishan Pattni Email: email@example.com Web: https://form.jotformeu.com/80987319096370 [MAP]

 A London Junior Chess Championship qualifier.
 All games will be submitted for ECF (rapidplay) grading.
 There will be an U8, U10, U12 and an Open section suitable for children and adults of all abilities | Entry form

 Contact: David Archer Email: firstname.lastname@example.org [MAP]

-ECF Chess Academy Study Weekend for the International Programme (Years 1 and 2) and the Academy Plus Programme (Year 2).
+ECF Chess Academy Study Weekend for the International Programme (Years 1, 2 and 3) and the Academy Plus Programme (Year 3).
 Spare places may be available for those not on either the programme who wish to attend as a one off event.
-These will be advertised on the ECF Junior website.
+These will be advertised on the ECF Juniors website although you may email the ECF Director of Junior Chess directly if you wish.
 These study weekends are for advanced players.